Reproducible-Bioinformatics/baryon/spec/spec.md

 Specific instruction for Baryon MUST live inside the Baryon Namespace.
 Each roxygen2 tag MAY contain (at most) one Baryon Namespace.
 Subsequent Baryon Namespaces will be ignored.
+It's NOT RECOMMENDED to have multiple Baryon Namespaces for a single roxygen2 tag.

-Instruction inside a Baryon Namespace are separated by a semicolon `;`.
+Instruction inside a Baryon Namespace MUST be separated by a semicolon `;`.
-White spaces that might occur before or after an instruction are ignored.
+Whitespace that might occur before or after an instruction is ignored.
 The last instruction MAY have a delimiting semicolon.
 Baryon Namespaces including only one instruction MAY have a delimiting semicolon.

-A Baryon Instruction MUST BE a sequence of alphabetical characters or the `!` special character, and, MAY have an argument (or a list of arguments).
+A Baryon Instruction MUST be a sequence of alphabetical characters or MUST be the `!` special character, and, MAY have an argument (or a list of arguments).

 The high level Baryon Specification doesn't specify how arguments must be subdivided and relegates this definition to the specific implementation of an instruction.
-Although, the norm is to have a comma-separated list.
+Although, it is RECOMMENDED to have a comma-separated list.

 Instruction may override previous instructions and are applied in a first-come-first-serve fashion.
+It is NOT RECOMMENDED to have the same instruction repeated in the same Baryon Namespace.

 ## Instructions

 ### required

 `required` instruction tags a parameter as required.

-You MAY use its alias: `!`.
+Alias: `!`.

 Example(s):
 ```